Pictured are Wright, Hammond and City of Gulf Breeze Assistant Fire Chief Scott Kasper

 Hammond is credited with saving a friend and tenant, Stephanie Wright, from burning inside a Gulf Breeze home on July 28, 2016.

-City of Gulf Breeze Assistant Fire Chief Scott Kasper, who responded to the scene, said there is “no doubt” that Wright would have probably died within three to five minutes if Hammond had not taken heroic action.
+City of Gulf Breeze Assistant Fire Chief Scott Kasper, who responded to the scene that night, said there is “no doubt” Wright would have probably died within three to five minutes if Hammond had not taken heroic action.

 Wright called 9-1-1 and spoke with a dispatcher.
 “Hurry up!” she can be heard saying on an audio recording of the conversation.
 She said dark smoke was entering her room, it was getting “very hot” and she was having to use a pillow to cover her mouth to talk to the dispatcher, who told her everyone needed to get out of the house.
 “I’m handicapped,” she stated.